luk-ryan/hci-experiment-results/results/gpt/participant1.md

 Data to Collect from specifically the experiment portion

-- Number of repeats TOTAL: 0
+- Number of repeats TOTAL:
+  - 0
-- Number of repeats per instruction: 0
+- Number of repeats per instruction:
+  - 0
-- Number of repeats from the beginning: 0
+- Number of repeats from the beginning:
+  - 0
-- Number of stops/pauses requested: 0
+- Number of stops/pauses requested:
+  - 0
-- Number of failures (When they show their work and the proctor concludes it as incorrect): 0
+- Number of failures (When they show their work and the proctor concludes it as incorrect):
+  - 0
-- Number of steps they followed continously before stopping: 25
+- Number of steps they followed continously before stopping:
+  - 1 - 25
-- Number of steps done correctly per correctness chain: 25
+- Number of steps done correctly per correctness chain:
+  - 1 - 25
-- Number of breaks from correctness (should be close to/the same as stops): 0
+- Number of breaks from correctness (should be close to/the same as stops):
+  - 0
-- Time from the end of the first instruction to completion: 1:34
+- Time from the end of the first instruction to completion:
-- Time between start -> repeats: N/A
+  - 1m 34s [1:09 - 2:43]
-- Time between all repeats: N/A
+- Time between all repeats:
-- Time between last repeat -> end: N/A
+  - N/A
-- Time between failures: N/A
+- Time between failures:
+  - N/A

 # Qualitative data collection